cloudevents/spec/subscriptions-api.md

 events and the subscription manager.
 An event producer that produces multiple different types of events can offer one subscription manager for all events or a subscription manager for each type of event, or any other combination.
-An event producer may also offer up the same set of events for subscription at multiple concurrent subscription managers.
-Such subscription offers are published in a CloudEvents Discovery service.
+An event producer can also offer up the same set of events for subscription at multiple concurrent subscription managers.
+Regardless of relationship between the event producer(s) and the subscription manager(s), the advertisement of the subscription offers are published in a CloudEvents Discovery service.

-As with the core CloudEvents specification, the goal of this specification is to reuse mechanisms based on existing standards and conventions where such exist and only introduce new mechanisms where required.
+As with the core CloudEvents specification, the goal of this specification is to reuse mechanisms based on existing standards and conventions where such exist and only introduce new mechanisms where needed.

 Therefore, this specification not only defines a new subscription management API for certain use-cases, but also refers to existing mechanisms available in the